 Human Computing [3 weeks]

-The final module deals with the human aspects of computing, covering issues of both a personal and a larger social nature.
+This module deals with the human aspects of computing, covering issues of both a personal and a wider social nature.
 Key elements include:

 • Impact of computing on society

 • Online risks (largely about applying common knowledge)